-1. A riparian exception is granted by the PUD for the following improvements in the riparian area:
+1. A Riparian Exception would be granted by the PUD for the following improvements in the riparian area:

-a) A pedestrian crossing of the riparian area (bridge) in the northern 50 feet of the mapped riparian area (as delineated by the Biotic Report prepared by H.C.
+a) A pedestrian crossing of the riparian area in the northern 50 feet of the mapped riparian area (as delineated by the Biotic Report prepared by H.C.
 Harvey dated 7/15/05) would be allowed for the purpose of access to the eastern portion of the lot.